Scots Tongue

 ch This is an aspirated ‘k’ sound as in the German ‘ach’.

-Gaelic This celtic language spoken in Scotland (‘Gàidhlig’) has a whole range of sounds that can be learned only by hearing them.
+Gaelic This celtic language spoken in Scotland (‘Gàidhlig’) has a whole range of sounds that can be best learned by hearing them.

 -ing The final ‘g’ is often elided (e.g. ‘walking’ sounds like ‘walkin’).